12 frequently used Hadoop HDFS Commands with Examples & usage

 Keeping you updated with latest technology trends, Join DataFlair on Telegram

 Hadoop HDFS commands are used to perform various Hadoop HDFS operations and in order to manage the files present on HDFS clusters.
-In this HDFS dfs commands tutorial, we will discuss the hadoop basic commands, hadoop shell commands and frequently use Hadoop commands with examples and description.
-All the Hadoop file system shell commands are invoked by the bin/hdfs script.
-If you encounter any query in this HDFA Hadoop tutorial, Please Comment.
+In this Hadoop fs commands tutorial, we will discuss the Hadoop basic commands, Hadoop shell commands and frequently use Hadoop commands with examples and description.

 "hdfs dfs -test -e sample hdfs dfs -test -z sample hdfs dfs -test -d sample"